simonmichael/hledger/doc/REGRESSIONS.md

 For regression issues fixed, we offer a separate $50 bounty.

-(If you caused the regression, we appreciate you fixing it but there's no bounty - sorry!)
+(If you caused the regression, there's no bounty, though we still appreciate you reporting or fixing it!)

 ## Should I claim the bounty ?
 If you don't want the bounty, you can choose to donate it back to the project treasury.